MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 **This book will be published jointly by Springer Nature and Tsinghua University Press**.
 It will be published probably in the second half of 2023.

+I have received some comments and suggestions about this book from some readers.
+Thanks a lot and I appreciate it.
+I am still collecting feedback and will probably revise the draft in several months.
+Your feedback can make this book more helpful for other readers!

 # Update (Oct, 2022)

 The **lecture slides** have been uploaded in the folder "Lecture slides".